schmelto/100-days-of-code/log.md

 **Today's Progress**:

-Today I#ve added a Detail view the articles in the news app and made a working back button.
+Today I've added a Detail view the articles in the news app and made a working back button.
 Further I solved some bugs in the app.

 ![Detail](./img/2020-12-19-detail.jpg)